arapulido/katacoda-scenarios/progressive/step6.md

 We have now two different deployments with the same set of labels, running different docker images: `kubectl get deployments -n ns1 -l service=advertisements --show-labels`{{€xecute}}.
 The pods part of each of these deployments also share the set of labels: `kubectl get pods -n ns1 -l service=advertisements --show-labels`{{€xecute}}

-The `frontend` service will select any pod that matches those two common labels: `kubectl get svc advertisements -n ns1 -o custom-columns="Name:metadata.name,Selector:spec.selector"`{{execute}}, and it will select one of the two randomnly with the same weight.
+The `advertisements` service will select any pod that matches those two common labels: `kubectl get svc advertisements -n ns1 -o custom-columns="Name:metadata.name,Selector:spec.selector"`{{execute}}, and it will select one of the two randomnly with the same weight.

 Go back to the Ecommerce application and refresh the page.
 Sometimes you should get the ads banner "Version 1.0" and sometimes you will get the one with "Version 2.0", confirming that we have completed a Blue/Green deployment.